astrofra/game-Vipe-Ut/README.md

-# game-Vipe-Ut
+# Vipe Üt

-A game prototype made for the TigSoure "Demake" contest in 2008
+A game prototype made for the TigSoure "Demake" contest in 2008.